 There are several pieces of software that any accountant worth their salt should spend their time familiarizing themselves with.
 And while Excel can be a good place to start, that is about it unless you will only be working on simple projects.
 (Not likely.)

 Other accounting software it can pay to know includes:

 - Oracle NetSuite

 - SAP Concur

 It can even pay to familiarize yourself with accounting practice management software as well.
 Some of the best offerings, such as those by Financial Cents, will be highly versatile pieces of software that many accountants find invaluable.
 Such products are team management software built specifically for accountants and accounting firms.
-This means that good accounting practice management software will allow features such as team progress tracking, remote collaboration, central data storage, and—best of all—automatic client data harvesting.
+This means that good accounting practice management software like BTCSoftware in the UK will allow features such as team progress tracking, remote collaboration, central data storage, and—best of all—automatic client data harvesting.
 All of this is packaged with the data you need to know, all readily available for client and business use.

 Practice Your Craft

 Clients want to see real experience, but nothing says you must have real clients to practice your accounting skills.
 This practice can either mean doing the books as you would imagine them for a favorite Fortune 500 company or taking on a friend or family member as a client—free of charge.
 While neither is an experience you should put on your CV, both can be invaluable when practicing your craft.

 It is never too soon to begin building professional relationships.
 You never know.
 The people you meet today could end up being some of your first clients, coworkers, bosses, or employees!